Mercury13/unicodia/develop.md

     * Example 4: Tangut 17000 has historical icon and modern font — thus use Ifg::HISTORICAL

 ## Icon policy
-* Greek-type scripts (Cher, Copt, Cyrl, Grek, Goth, Latn, Perm): special letter specific for this script only.
+* Greek-type scripts (Cher, Copt, Cyrl, Grek, Goth, Latn, Perm): special letter specific for this script only
   * If it has some meaning → cool (Latin L for Latin, Cyrillic Я is the last letter)
   * Specially-looking common letter is also OK (Coptic A)
 * For sister-scripts you may find some letter that looks really different in these scripts.
-See Tglg/Hano/Buhd/Tagb.
+See Tglg/Hano/Buhd/Tagb
-  * Aramaic-type scripts: Aleph.
+  * Aramaic-type scripts: Aleph
   * Brahmic scripts: K
   * Take another letter if Aleph/K is too basic, or too ornate, or that letter just better conveys the character of the script.
 Examples: Arab — aleph is just a line.
-Maka — wanted a “bird”.
+Maka — wanted a “bird”
 * Icon MAY contain an Easter egg.
-Example: alchemical symbols — water-alcohol mixture, early vodka.
+Example: alchemical symbols — water-alcohol mixture, early vodka
-* CJK: Hira, Kana and Kana phonetic are confirmed by a Japanese, and will no longer change.
+* CJK: Hira, Kana and Kana phonetic are confirmed by a Japanese, and will no longer change
-* Repeat: ALL new icons will have placeholder colours instead of firm unless REALLY needed.
+* Repeat: ALL new icons will have placeholder colours instead of firm unless REALLY needed

 ## When Unicode transitions from beta to release:
 * Go to ``MiscFiles/RawData`` and change addresses to final ones